Personalisation that uses AI at scale only works when it’s built on trusted data, sound governance, and experiences that feel human.

 Static templates and one-way notices are being replaced by dynamic, two-way interactions that evolve in real time.

-CCM (Customer Communications Management) and IXM (Interaction Experience Management) are broad frameworks designed to move communications beyond static outputs and towards responsive, dialog-driven experiences.
+CCM (Customer Communications Management) and IXM (Interaction Experience Management) are broad frameworks designed to move communications beyond static outputs and towards responsive, dialogue-driven experiences.

-These approaches lay the groundwork for a spectrum of advanced capabilities - including enabling technologies like agentic AI that can coordinate steps, retrieve relevant context, and propose content variations, all under human oversight for sensitive decisions.
+These approaches lay the groundwork for advanced capabilities, including agentic AI that can coordinate steps, retrieve relevant context, and propose content variations, all under human oversight for sensitive decisions.

 A composable stack - a modular set of tools that work together - lets teams model logic, content, and data centrally, then render consistently across email, SMS, app, web, and print.